TuhinBar/Tic_Tac_Toe/README.md

 As the first project of me and [Arian](https://github.com/arian0zen) this one was very special.
 We wonder how this has been completed in this little time.
 Anyway, as you all can see it is a web based, 2 players game with multiple funcionalities.
 This game has ay interactive and colorful UI which has been appriciated by many of our users(friends).

 Key points :
-* This type of project is great stratup for beginners.
+* This type of project is great strat for beginners.
 * It helps to understand about the integration of learning in early phase.
 Like the use of javascript and logic building to perform user interaction on web page.
 * This type of games, specially the UI teaches a lot.
 You can be familier with Positioning of elements and responsive UI after this type of projects.
 * It is strongly recomended to build a very small project like this before moving on landing page and full stack projects.